Lingsita/groupMultiSelect/README.md

 # GroupMultiSelect
 Jquery Plugin to make a multi select with grouped options

-Useful when we need to know which category and which items selected by the user
+Useful when we need to know which category and which items were selected by the user

 ## Requirements